-The volume of official reserves of Uzbekistan as of 1 November 2022 exceeded US$32.31 billion, according to the data of the Central Bank.
+The volume of nonperforming loans (NPL) of commercial banks in Uzbekistan as of 1 January 2024 made up 16.62 trillion soums, according to data of the Central Bank of Uzbekistan.